kylethayer/python_text_co-occurance/README.md

 https://www.anaconda.com/distribution/

-3) Open the Spyder code editor (screenshot shows opening Spyder on Windows
+3) Open the Spyder or some other python code editor (screenshot shows opening Spyder on Windows)

 <img alt="Finding and opening the Spyder program on Windows" src="/instructions-screenshots/open%20Spyder.png" width="400"/>